FIVE MOST SURPRISING FINDS

 5

-The skin-lightening industry is valued at approximately $8.6 billion globally and is projected to exceed $12 billion by 2027.
+The skin-lightening industry is valued at roughly $8.6 billion worldwide and is expected to pass $12 billion by 2027.
 No white supremacist is standing in a store forcing a dark-skinned woman to buy bleaching cream.
 The demand comes from within the communities the hierarchy damages.
 World Health Organization, Global Skin Lightening Products Market Report, 2023

 4